 In March 2020, the government published a response to its consultation proposals on neonatal leave and pay, confirming that it will introduce neonatal leave and statutory pay for parents of babies in neonatal care.
-The relevant provisions will be contained in the Employment Bill, which is still awaited.
+The relevant provisions were intended to be included in a new Employment Bill; however, instead, the government is now supporting a Private Members' Bill which is seeking to bring these provisions into force.
+This Bill is currently making its way through the legislative process.